Sunday, February 3, 2008

 Thursday, February 8, 2007

-SEVEN THINGS TO KNOW WHEN SELECTING A HULA SCHOOL
+WHAT TO KNOW WHEN SELECTING A HULA SCHOOL

 1. Type of hula you want to study